saifad303/theater-junction/README.md

 # Epic Hero Heaven

-Welcome to the [Theater Junction](https://theater-junction.web.app/) a platform for selling toys featuring famous Marvel, DC, and Transformers superheroes.
+Welcome to the [Theater Junction](https://theater-junction.web.app/) a platform for teaching drama in summer camp season.

 ## Key Features